Raul Ayala has been a practicing attorney in California for more than 36 years and he’s a recovering alcoholic.

 All three shared their stories and put a face on the sobering statistics that reveal that 1 in 5 lawyers are alcoholics and 1 in 4 are depressed.
 But they also want everyone to know that if you are struggling you don’t have to suffer in silence, that you are not alone and that you can get help.

-Ayala, LaCroix and Richards participated on panel “Attorney Well-Being: It’s Your Life in the Balance, Right?” held Feb.
-2 at ABA Midyear Meeting in Vancouver.
+Ayala, LaCroix and Richards participated on panel “Attorney Well-Being: It’s Your Life in the Balance, Right?” held at the ABA Midyear Meeting in Vancouver.
 The program was sponsored by the ABA Criminal Justice Section and the ABA Commission on Lawyer Assistance Programs.
 Panelists were:

 - Ayala, deputy federal public defender in Los Angeles